 THEREFORE, the ARRL Board of Directors recognizes the outstanding work and service and commends all involved with the various hurricane relief communications efforts during 2017.

+The Board VOTED unanimously (with applause) to ADOPT the recommendation of the Program & Services Committee to recognize the Amateur Radio community across Puerto Rico, U.S. Virgin Islands, the Caribbean islands, south Florida and Texas.

-34. Mr. Williams, as chairman, presented an update on the current work of the PSC’s Public Service Enhancement Working Group and entertained discussion.
-The working group is currently developing a series of guidelines that will become part of the ARES program.
+39. Mr. Williams, as Chairman, presented an update on the current work of the PSC’s Public Service Enhancement Working Group and entertained discussion.
+The PSEWG is currently developing a series of guidelines that will become part of the ARES program.
 The ARES registration service for groups across the country is up and running with over 400 groups registered in the first few weeks since its activation.
 During its deliberations, the working group solicited input from topic experts across the country as well as several ARRL Section Managers.
 A peer review group of experts continues to be involved in this project.
 Organizing a better system of communication with the field organization will be an emphasis of the PSEWG moving forward.

+Ethics & Election Committee

-35. The Board moved to consideration of the report of the Ethics and Elections Committee, with Mr. Frenaye entertaining questions.
+40. The Board moved to consideration of the report of the Ethics and Elections Committee, with Mr. Frenaye, Chairman of the Ethics and Elections Committee, entertaining questions.
 Several Directors commented that some adjustments to the Code of Conduct might need to be considered.

-The Board was on break from 10:40 until 11:03..
+The Board was on break from 10:40 AM until 11:03 AM, with all persons previously noted present upon the resumption of the Meeting.

+Historical Committee

-36. The Board considered the report of the Historical Committee and Mr. Blocksome entertained questions.
+41. The Board considered the report of the Historical Committee and Mr. Blocksome, Historical Committee Chairman, entertained questions.
 Mr. Pace presented to the ARRL on behalf of Lynn Burlingame, N7CFO, a Kilburn and Clarke key that was used by Howard Mason (SK), call sign 7BU, on the Admiral Byrd expedition to Antarctica.
 Headquarters staff is arranging an interview with Mr. Burlingame on the history of the key.
 Also included in the donation are a book on the expedition and a scrapbook of expedition-related materials.
 The Board expressed its thanks (with applause) to Mr. Burlingame and requested a letter of thanks be sent to him by the President on behalf of the Board.

+EMC Committee

-37. Mr. Carlson presented the report of the EMC committee and highlighted the work of the committee of ARRL headquarters staff and General Counsel in preparing comments on the FCC’s TAC report.
+42. Mr. Carlson, Chairman of the EMC Committee, presented the report of the EMC Committee and highlighted the work of the Committee of ARRL headquarters staff and General Counsel in preparing comments on the FCC’s TAC report.

+Entry Level License Committee

-38. Mr. Frenaye entertained discussions on the report of the Entry Level License committee.
+43. Mr. Frenaye, Chairman of the Entry Level License Committee, entertained discussions on the report of the Entry Level License Committee.
 He raised concerns about the rising level of licensees not renewing their licenses.
 He outlined how the working draft of a proposed petition to the FCC on Technician class enhancements was developed.
 He also noted that over 8,000 sets of comments were provided to the ELL Committee from surveys conducting during the past year.

+OO Program Study Committee

-39. Discussion next turned to the report of the OO Program Study Committee, with Mr. Mileshosky presenting an update.
+44. Discussion next turned to the report of the OO Program Study Committee, with Mr. Mileshosky, Chairman of the Study Committee, presenting an update.
 The Committee is waiting feedback from the FCC on the current proposed changes.
 Once those are received the step of finalizing a proposal for consideration by the Board and its committees can begin.

-The Board was on break for lunch from 12:11 PM until 1:00 pm with all previously mentioned in attendance..
+The Board was on break from 12:11 PM until 1:00 PM, with all persons previously noted present upon the resumption of the Meeting.

+Consider Recommendations of the Standing Committees